Advice on what you and your employees can do before, during and after a flood.

 - Check if your business is at risk

-Remember flooding can affect more than just your property, it may impact on your employees and deliveries that need to travel through areas of flooding to reach you.
-Check SEPA's Flood Maps to find out if your business, fields or stables are in an area at risk of flooding.Taking action now can reduce the impact of flooding on you and your business.
+- Flooding can affect more than just your property, it may impact on your employees and deliveries that need to travel through areas of flooding to reach you.
+Use SEPA's Flood Maps to find out if your business or land is in an area at risk of flooding caused by rivers, the sea or surface water.

 When flooding is imminent, your main priority is to make sure that your employees are safe.

 - Check Floodline